umkoin/umkoin/doc/gitian-building/gitian-building-setup-gitian-fedora.md

 In this section we will be setting up the Fedora installation for Gitian building.
 We assume that a user `gitianuser` was previously created and added to the `wheel` group.

-To repeat ths step, log in as `root` and type:
+To repeat this step, log in as `root` and type:

 ```bash
 usermod gitianuser -a -G wheel